hleclerc/Soja/README.md

 If you want to change the value of a model, you have to call the `set` method.

 In most of the cases, `set` can take other models as argument, or standard javascript objects.
 It deeply compares the argument and stored values.
-If different, the stored value is changed, the model is marked as directly changed, and the parent models are marked as changed.
-If no new round is planned, we create a timeout with a 1 ms delay to prepare a new round.
+If different, the stored value is changed, the model is marked as *directly* changed, and the parent models are marked as changed.
+If no new round is planned, a 1 ms timeout is created to prepare a new round.

 ### get